open-telemetry/opentelemetry-java/opentracing_shim/README.md

 ## Usage

-There are 2 ways to expose OpenTracing tracer:
+There are 2 ways to expose an OpenTracing tracer:
 1. From global OpenTelemetry configuration
     ```java
     Tracer tracer = TraceShim.createTracerShim();